CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/index.rst

 Phoenix Tuner X supports Windows 10 (1903+), Windows 11, Android (8.0+), macOS (12.0+), and iOS (15.0+).

-.. important:: While CTR Electronics supports both Phoenix Tuner v1 and Phoenix Tuner X, certain features such as device licensing, Phoenix 6 Self Test, and improved field upgrading are only available in Phoenix Tuner X.

 .. tip:: Many UI elements contain hover tooltips.
 That means the user can hover over them with their mouse for a text explanation of what they do.

 .. toctree::